|

 attend the hearing unless a postponement is granted.

-Q. What if I have a speech, hearing or language
+Q. What if I have a language

-A. Notify the Appeals Division, and everything possible
+A. Notify the Appeals Division

 will be done to provide assistance.
 If you need an interpreter, the Appeals